List of All DADS Programs/Services

 Services such as assistance with personal care, activities of daily living and transportation provided in a 24-hour living arrangement with supervision for persons unable to independently function in their own homes.
 Click here to read more about AFC.

 Community Attendant Services (CAS)

-Provides non-skilled personal care services to eligible individuals who have a medical condition resulting in a functional limitation in performing activities of daily living and whose income makes them ineligible for Primary Home Care (PHC).
+Provides non-skilled, non-technical in-home attendant services to eligible individuals who have a medical condition resulting in a functional limitation in performing activities of daily living and whose income makes them ineligible for Primary Home Care (PHC).
 Click here to read more about CAS.

 Community Living Assistance and Support Services (CLASS)